 How do potato and banana milks compare?

-Potato milk has some sustainability advantages over nuts, soyabean and other non-cow milk sources.
+Potato milk has some sustainability advantages over nuts, soybean and other non-cow milk sources.
 Unlike notoriously thirsty almonds, potatoes require less water.
 This would be especially true in Europe and elsewhere where potatoes are already widely grown.

 Before the arrival of potato milk, almond milk had the lowest carbon footprint of alternative milk, at 0.7 kg CO2e/kg.
 This compares with DUG Original which has a carbon footprint of 0.27 kg CO2e/kg, while DUG Barista and DUG Unsweetened both have carbon footprints of 0.31 CO2e/kg.
 Although as a crop potatoes are often irrigated, DUG claims that in terms of water use potatoes rank somewhere in the “middle of the pack” as compared to other dairy alternatives.